There are two methods of printing, no matter what kind of graphical code will be used. Those are:

 Thermal-transfer label printing

-Thermal-transfer printing: it uses waxed ribbon to fix the image (text, graphic code or both) onto paper or plastic labels.
+Thermal-transfer printing uses waxed ribbon to fix the image (text, graphic code or both) on the paper or plastic labels.
 This type of fixing is rather durable and reliable, and also long lasting, compared to the thermal direct printing.
-Of course it is more expensive, because of the wax tape used as mediator.
+Of course it is more expensive, because of the wax tape used.
 It is used for labeling storage locations, permanent ID marking, transport labels, SSCC labels, etc.

 RFID enabled printers

-RFID enabled printers: it is combo devices.
-They could prints graphic content on RFID enabled labels, but also are able to induct data in the same tags and labels.
+The RFID enabled printers is a combo devices.
+They print graphic content on RFID enabled labels, induct data in the same tags, labels and other RFID media.